Aditeya007/test/SIMPLE_DEPLOYMENT_GUIDE.md

 (Replace with your actual domain)

 You should see the login page.

-Create an account and start using your chatbot!
+**Create Your First Admin Account:**

+1. Click on "Register" or "Sign Up"
+2. Fill in your details (email, password, username)
+3. Submit the registration form
+4. The first account created automatically gets admin privileges
+5. Login with your credentials
+6. Access the dashboard to start scraping websites and configuring your chatbot

+**Note:** The first registered user becomes the admin.
+Subsequent registrations will be regular users unless promoted by an admin.

 ---